petrobras/3W/README.md

 </div>

-The development of the 3WToolkit+ is the result of a collaborative partnership between Petrobras, with a focus on the CENPES research center, and the COPPE/Universidade Federal do Rio de Janeiro (UFRJ).
+<p style="text-align: justify;">The development of the 3WToolkit+ is the result of a collaborative partnership between Petrobras, with a focus on the CENPES research center, and the COPPE/Universidade Federal do Rio de Janeiro (UFRJ).
 This joint effort brings together complementary strengths: COPPE/UFRJ contributes decades of proven expertise in signal processing and machine learning model development, while CENPES offers access to highly specialized technical knowledge and real-world operational challenges in the oil and gas sector.
-This synergy ensures that 3WToolkit+ is both scientifically rigorous and practically relevant, addressing complex scenarios with robust and scalable AI-based solutions for time-series analysis and fault detection in oil well operations.
+This synergy ensures that 3WToolkit+ is both scientifically rigorous and practically relevant, addressing complex scenarios with robust and scalable AI-based solutions for time-series analysis and fault detection in oil well operations.</p>

 <!-- PROJECT SHIELDS -->